Capture API#

 Alias for field number 0

-New in version 5.1: Added Trace class.
+Added in version 5.1: Added Trace class.

-Key Text Patterns
+Key Text Patterns#

 There are a few different types of classes for generating key text patterns for your capture: